Jamieson, Ch 7: Nature’s Future

 b.
 Ned thinks life will go on no matter what we do, not just the planet as a geological entity

 i.
-It is the quality of human life (not its existence) and the life of the current species that exist with us now that is in jeopardy
+It is the quality of human life (not its existence) and the lives of the current species that exist with us now that are in jeopardy

 32. Whether we are currently experiencing an environmental catastrophe depends on where one lives, who one is, and one’s values

 a.
 Everyday environmental problems cause death and destruction to vast numbers of humans and other animals

 b.
 If one depends on the Aral sea for one’s livelihood, one is now living through an env. catastrophe

 c.
 If one is a Great Ape being hunted for bush meat in Africa, living through an env. catastrophe

 d.
 If one lives in a tony (=rich) suburb of U.S. or Australia, you’re doing just fine

 a.
 Many ecologists think that species extinctions and biodiversity loss under way now are early stages of environmental catastrophe